Lilith-In-Starlight/xau/readme.md

 ## How will it differ from those?
 For one, its puzzles will occur on node graphs, which is a pretty unique medium for puzzles, as the player has a lot of freedom on how to make a solution.

 Unlike in both Witness and Taiji, Xau will have text.
-Text parts will be usually brief, will only showcase optional storytelling, will be entirely optional, and will be very rare.
+Text parts will be usually brief, will only showcase storytelling, will be entirely optional, and will be very rare and cryptic.

 There will also be puzzles that aren't entirely logical.
 Some puzzles will focus on observation and interpretation, instead of applying rules to reach a solution.
 The game will use visual language to allow the player to discern between logical puzzles and interpretation puzzles.